May 18 Daily Round-Up: NEC Members Contribute to COVID-19 Crisis Response

 JPMorgan Hosting Virtual Event on Veteran, Business Community Resilience – On Wednesday, May 20, JPMorgan Chase & Co is hosting a virtual discussion with business and veteran community leaders to discuss moving forward in a changing economy.
 The event will focus on workplace safety and response efforts to respond to the crisis.
 Registration can be found here.
 Read more.

 Commonwealth Care Alliance Enters Partnership to Measure Impact in Communities – A new partnership between Commonwealth Care Alliance (CCA) and data company Looker is allowing CCA to measure the impact COVID-19 has had on the communities it serves.
 In addition to the needs of the area, the partnership allows CCA to monitor delivery and effectiveness of aid to its patients.
 Read the press release here.

 Tufts Community Prepares Care Packages for COVID-19 Patients Experiencing Homelessness – A group of Tufts University medical students and staff are preparing and delivering care packages to members of the homeless population who have been infected with COVID-19.
 The packages contain hygiene products and activity books to help the most vulnerable stay safe and connected.
 Read more from the Boston Globe.

 Bellwether Community Credit Union Donates Meals to Hospital Staff – Bellwether Community Credit Union has donated meals to local hospitals—including Catholic Medical Center—to support staff as they work in dangerous conditions.
 More than 100 meals from the credit union were distributed across Massachusetts and New Hampshire hospitals.
-More from Benzinga
+Benzinga reports.

 Stay tuned for more updates each day, and follow us on Twitter for more frequent updates on how Council members are contributing to the response to this global health crisis.